raspberrypilearning/lights-out/worksheet.md

     This code chooses a random integer (whole number) between 1 and 4 and assigns it to the variable `light`.
 We are choosing lights by number rather than colour because later on you will need to test whether the user pressed the corresponding numbered button.

-3. Now add some code to turn the right light on depending on which light was randomly chosen.
-Can you finish off the rest of the code - 3 is the red light and 4 is the green light:
+3. Now add some code to turn the right light on depending on which number was randomly chosen.
+Can you **finish off the rest of the code** - 3 is the red light and 4 is the green light:

     ```python
     if light == 1: